William Rathbone VI: Political and philanthropic work

-Rathbone was also instrumental in establishing Queen Victoria's Jubilee Institute for Nurses in 1887, which later became The Queen's Nursing Institute.
-The Institute was founded using money donated by the women of England for Queen Victoria's Golden Jubilee.
+Rathbone was also instrumental in establishing Queen Victoria's Jubilee Institute for Nurses in 1887, which later became The Queen's Nursing Institute and the Queen's Nursing Institute Scotland.
+The institute was founded using money donated by the women of England for Queen Victoria's Golden Jubilee.
 Its mission was to organise the training and supply of district nurses throughout the British Isles, with the help of regional bodies.
 District nurses trained under its auspices were given the title Queen's Nurse.
 Members of the Rathbone family have served as trustees of the charity continuously ever since.

 Rathbone was elected as Member of Parliament (MP) for Liverpool in 1868, and sat for the city until 1880.
-In 1881 he was elected MP for Carnarvonshire and held the seat until 1885.
+In 1881, he was elected MP for Carnarvonshire and held the seat until 1885.
 He was then elected MP for Arfon and held the seat until 1895.

 Rathbone was closely involved in the formation of University College Liverpool (1882), which later became the University of Liverpool, founding a Professorship in English with his two brothers, and serving as president of the college in 1892.
 He also played an important part in the establishment of the University College of North Wales in 1884, and served as president from 1891.
 He was made Freeman of the City of Liverpool on 21 October 1891.

 Works

 Personal life

-Rathbone married firstly Lucretia Wainwright Gair (c.1823 – 27 May 1859), daughter of Samuel Stillman Gair of Liverpool in 1847.
+Rathbone married firstly Lucretia Wainwright Gair (c.1823 – 27 May 1859), daughter of Samuel Stillman Gair of Liverpool, in 1847.
 They had five children, but Lucretia died shortly after the birth of the fifth, Ted, who was drowned in a sailing accident on Derwent water in 1886.

 Rathbone remarried on 6 February 1862 to Esther Emily Acheson Lyle (c.1832 – 19 March 1918), daughter of Acheson Lyle of Derry.
 They had six children, including the campaigner and politician, Eleanor Rathbone and Emily Evelyn (Evie) (1865–1954) who married Hugh Reynolds Rathbone.

 Rathbone died on 6 March 1902 at his home, Greenbank House in Liverpool.